Cashback website: Cashback app

 A cashback app is a mobile application that offers users a percentage of cashback or rewards for making purchases through the app.
 These apps provide users with savings on various transactions, including online shopping, bill payments, groceries, and services like insurance.

 Digital channels

-Consumers can receive the cashback or similar rewards by searching on the cashback program's website, but usually also via its mobile app, via browser extensions.
+Consumers can receive the cashback or similar rewards by searching on the cashback program's website, but usually also via its mobile app or browser extensions.
 The plugins may also alert consumers to better prices for the same product from the program's participating merchants, or to available discount coupons.

 Time frames

 Users of cashback websites can know ahead of time how much they stand to get back for their purchases at each specific retailer before they buy.
 The amount of time that it takes to receive the cashback benefits is dependent on the site.
 Certain sites will make their payments every four to six weeks, while others will only issue their rebates after a few months.
 The time gap between purchase and cashback payment is observed to rule out cashback payment to cancelled or returned goods.